skraus-dev/cherryrgb-rs/README.md

 It is mentioned here: <https://bbs.archlinux.org/viewtopic.php?id=267365>

 - **Proper** way to fix it: **Contact Cherry Support**
 - **Workaround**: Comment out the respective line in [`99-cherryrgb.rules`](https://github.com/skraus-dev/cherryrgb-rs/blob/master/udev/99-cherryrgb.rules) and reload/trigger the udev rule.
+- See [this](docs/UHID-driver.md) doc for an alternative solution on Linux.

 ## Disclaimer